smostovoy/active_model_presenter/README.md

 # Welcome to ActionSerializer

 ActionSerializer is a layer for Rails between Controller and View.
-It introduces a standard place for a view-related code and makes it easier to move your UI to frontend frameworks in future if you decide so.
+It introduces a standard place for a view-related logic and makes it easier to move your UI to frontend frameworks in future if you decide so.
 Serialized item supports methods required by Rails form so it's a drop-in replacement for a model.